ckeditor/ckeditor4-docs/guides/plugin_sdk/sample_1/README.md

 The above {@link CKEDITOR.ui#addButton} function call created a button name `'Abbr'` with the following properties;

  * `label`: the textual part of the button (if visible) and its tooltip.
  * `command`: the command to be executed once the button is activated.
-This is the command we created in the previews step.
+This is the command we created in the previous step.
  * `toolbar`: the [toolbar group](#!/guide/dev_toolbar-section-1) into which position the button.